addisonpolcyn/MiniJava-Compiler/README.md

 $ mjavac factorial.java
 ```
 #### Running an ARM Assembly file
 Not every machine supports ARM Assembly by default.
 Raspberry Pi does support it.
-The ARM Assembly file must be assembled and then executed to see proper output.
+The ARM Assembly output file must be assembled and then executed to see proper output.

 ## Sample MiniJava Program
 ```Java